DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-05-tracking-conditions-individually.md

 But we ruled it out because:

 - the options are inconsistent with the language we use everywhere else (‘Pending’, ‘Met’ and ‘Not met’)
-- the heading doesn't match the link that the user clicks to get here (‘Update status’)
+- the heading doesn’t match the link that the user clicks to get here (‘Update status’)
 - the heading can be very long and hard to read because of the length of the condition text

 ## Further research